metamn/react/content/blog/consistent-web-user-interfaces/index.md

 ## Definition

-Consistent user interfaces eliminate all &mdash; visual and logical &mdash; glitches.
+Consistent &mdash; coherent and uniform &mdash; user interfaces eliminate all visual and logical glitches.

 An user interface, when it's consistent it _feels_ complete.
 Not only has no visible errors but the experience it provides resembles enjoying an artwork.

-Consistent, [by definition](https://www.wordnik.com/words/consistent), it's in agreement with itself; coherent and uniform.
-It holds true as a group and it's not contradictory.
-It's harmony.
+Consistent, [by definition](https://www.wordnik.com/words/consistent), is in agreement with itself.
+It holds true as a group, it's not contradictory.
+It's marked by an orderly, logical, and aesthetically consistent relation of parts.
+It's unity and harmony.

 Consistent UIs talk about the intent and the mastery of its creators.
 They persuade.
 They deliver an important message.